pietrobraione/jbse/README.md

 ### Deploying JBSE ###

-Once JBSE is compiled, you can export JBSE as a pair of jar file to be used it in your project.
-The jbse.jar file contains JBSE itself plus its dependencies, while the jbse-lib.jar file contains the files in the `jbse.meta` package and its subpackages.
-The latter jar is usually linked against the code under analysis, and contains the API that the code under analysis may invoke to issue assertions, assumptions, and otherwise control the analysis process itself.
+Once JBSE is compiled, you can export JBSE as a jar file to be used it in your project by running `mvn package`.
+The command will generate a `jbse.jar` file in the `target` directory of the project.
+The jar file contains JBSE itself *but not* its dependencies.
+Note that `jbse.jar` also includes the `jbse.meta` package and its subpackages, containing the API that the code under analysis can invoke to issue assertions, assumptions, and otherwise control the analysis process itself.
+Remember that dependencies are not included, so you need to deploy the Javassist jar together with `jbse.jar`.

 Using JBSE
 ----------